Here are three Christian discipline questions to ask our kids as we seek to guide them when they make wrong choices.

 He left brokenness, despair, fear, and a huge hatred of God.

 You see, to me, God had a bunch of rules that I needed to follow to get his subsequent blessings.
 I had followed the rules.
-I married a Christian whose parents were on the board of their church.
+I had Christian discipline growing up.
+I even married a Christian whose parents were on the board of their church.
 He was even attending seminary.
 I had gotten straight A’s in school, never drank or smoked.
 I stayed out of trouble and followed everyone’s rules.
 But following the rules didn’t bring forth that well of blessing.
 Instead, I sat in a heap of despair, rejected and abandoned.

 I didn’t run to God for help, comfort, or answers.
 I ran away.
 Far away.
 It seemed that God had no interest in protecting me.
 I was sure of one thing—> my best wasn’t good enough to get His approval and I wanted no part of this kind of Christian life.
 I kept that promise.
 For nearly 5 years, church was the last place you would find me.
 I didn’t pray or read my Bible.
 Honestly, I didn’t even care what God thought.